isomorphic-software/smartclient-docs/classes/HiliteEditor.md

 _**Important Note:** this class should not be used directly - it is exposed purely for [i18n reasons.](../kb_topics/i18nMessages.md#kb-topic-i18n-messages)_

 ---
+## Attr: HiliteEditor.hiliteIcons

+### Description
+Specifies a list of icons that can be used in [hilites](../reference.md#object-hilite).

+`hiliteIcons` should be specified as an Array of [SCImgURL](../reference_2.md#type-scimgurl).
+When present, [HiliteRule](HiliteRule.md#class-hiliterule)s will offer the user a drop down for picking one of these icons.

+If the user picks an icon, the created hiliting rule will have [Hilite.icon](Hilite.md#attr-hiliteicon) set to the chosen icon.
+[ListGridField.hiliteIconPosition](ListGridField.md#attr-listgridfieldhiliteiconposition) controls where the icon will appear for that field -- the default is that it appears in front of the normal cell content.

+**Flags**: IRW

+---
 ## Attr: HiliteEditor.hiliteRule

 ### Description